20 Tips to Get Your Backyard Ready for Warmer Weather

-Sunny days are here again and it’s time to make merry memories for your loved ones!
-Memorial Day and the Fourth of July are prime times for outdoor entertainment, but with a little planning, a backyard oasis can be the perfect place for fun every day!
-Here are some ideas on how to set the stage for an epic summer.
+Warmer weather is in the horizon and it’s time to make merry memories for your loved ones!
+St. Patrick’s Day, Memorial Day, and the Fourth of July are prime times for outdoor entertainment, but with a little planning, a backyard oasis can be the perfect place for fun every day!
+Here are some ideas on how to set the stage for epic outdoor events.

 - Sketch out your current backyard and consider modifications.
 Maybe you’ll want to add another flower or vegetable garden.
 Maybe an enlarged barbecue area, outdoor bar or firepit.
 Consider walkways connecting one area to another.
 Design these improvements on paper first so you have a clear vision.